 From a solicitor in private practice – “I would recommend Mr Jamal Jeffers for the following reasons;

 He explains things clearly in a straightforward manner to clients to help them understand complex information and provide instructions on the same.
 He deals with clients in a respectful and caring manner, putting them at ease and enabling them to handle the stressful court environment as best they can.
 He provides a good service to the firm and clients and always handles the cases in a professional manner but goes the extra mile to assist where he can.”

 Jamal is committed to diversity at the Bar and is a member of Midland Circuit Social Mobility Committee and is a Co-Founder of BME at The Bar, a Midlands based group of Black Barristers who seek to increase the number of Black practitioners within the profession.

-Jamal is the Assistant Circuit Junior for the Midland Circuit 2020 – 2021 after being invited by Michael Duck QC.
+Jamal is the Midland Circuit Junior for 2021-2022 after being invited by Michael Duck QC.

 Jamal, along with civil practitioner Oliver Nunn, established a new award at the University of Leicester in an effort to boost diversity at the Bar.

 The Award, which will be first granted in the 2021 academic year, will be granted each year to a student in their second year of study of a Law Degree at Leicester Law School and provide financial assistance covering approximately two years’ worth of textbooks as well as mentorship from both Jamal and Oliver.
 The recipient, selected on academic merit, will have aspirations of practising at the Bar and be from a demographic which is under-represented in the profession.